LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

-Visual inspection is likely the only way to find this, although we could also force the :focus and :focus-visible states on the element and inspect the CSS.
-We would then find a an outline is set to the :focus-visible pseudo selector and notice that it has an outline, with a four character hex code.
+Visual inspection is likely the only way to find this, although we could also force the `:focus` and `:focus-visible` states on the element and inspect the CSS.
+We would then find a an outline is set to the `:focus-visible` pseudo selector and notice that it has an outline, with a four character hex code.
 That fourth character is the alpha channel and zero means transparent.
 So, technically it has a focus indicator, but it's just invisible and this requirement requires that indicator to be visible.
 Visible to who is a whole other debate, as vision differs from person to person.

 ##### Solution

-I actually moved the element into the list of links close by (as that's where it actually should have been, before I started my skullduggery making things horrible) i added a class the same as its sibling links, to ensure styles match and now the focus indicator is applied.
+I actually moved the element into the list of links close by (as that's where it actually should have been, before I started my skullduggery making things horrible) I added a class the same as its sibling links, to ensure styles match and now the focus indicator is applied.
 Super useful things for keyboard users they are, imagine how much usable a system is when folk can actually be sure where their focus is before pressing a button to activate the control.

 #### Chatbot's heading does not describe the topic or purpose